Catholics' Lost Cause

 Scholars of American Catholic history, southern history, and American history will be thoroughly engrossed in this largely overlooked era of American Catholicism.

-Adam Tate is a professor of history and chair of the department of humanities at Clayton State University.
+Adam L. Tate is a professor of history and chair of the Department of Humanities at Clayton State University.

-"This is a well written, well-researched account of the difficulties and dilemmas the Catholic Church faced in South Carolina from 1820 through the end of the Civil War.
-In addition to mining the volumes of manuscripts of two remarkable prelates, John England and Patrick Lynch, Tate has used other primary documents of the period, including the valuable United States Catholic Miscellany, the first Catholic newspaper in America." ~James M. Woods, Georgia Southern University
+"This is a well-written, well-researched account of the difficulties and dilemmas the Catholic Church faced in South Carolina from 1820 through the end of the Civil War.
+In addition to mining the volumes of manuscripts of two remarkable prelates, John England and Patrick Lynch, Tate has used other primary documents of the period, including the valuable United States Miscellany, the first Catholic newspaper in America."—James M. Woods, Georgia Southern University